 We don’t know their names.
 We’re fairly sure that they do have names, but to know a demon's name is to hold it in your power: to single it out and subject it to the law.
-In their place, we have given some of the more frequent visitors nicknames: ‘car face’, ‘tangla’, ‘drunk bird’.
-But our recognition is provisional.
+They are beyond that.
+We have given some of our frequent visitors nicknames: ‘car face’, ‘tangla’, ‘drunk bird’.
+But this recognition is provisional.
 We do not know these demons and we cannot trust them.
 We must remain ever-vigilant lest they suddenly turn around and devour us.

-We do not know how they feel.
-We suspect they do feel; that they are full of feeling; that they might be solely composed of feeling.
+We don’t know how they feel, only that they do feel.
+We suspect that they might be solely composed of feeling.
 They are malice, weariness, misery, rage, pain and desire.
-And despite their inhumanity, their monstrousness, we feel these feelings echo deep within us.
-We might strive to hide these parts of ourselves, but they feel the resonance too.
+And despite their inhumanity, their monstrousness, we feel their feelings echo deep within us.
+Despite our efforts to conceal these parts of ourselves, they feel the resonance.
 They are hungry, they are gleeful.
-And they would like to meet you.
+And they are curious about you.

 We know that they are multitude.
 They are without leadership or organising structure; they neither agree with one another, nor speak with a single voice.
-Yet they are always speaking: muttering, whispering, whining, cat-calling, screaming, babbling and moaning.
-They cannot be held to what they say: their words are as steady and as lethal as smoke.
+They are always speaking – whispering, whining, screaming, babbling, taunting – yet, they cannot be held to what they say.
+Their words are as steady and as lethal as smoke.

 We know that they cannot be stopped.
-Tearing up any demon might briefly dispel it, but that was just one manifestation – they can endlessly return, and likely with less kindness the next time.
-However, for all their merciless, know they can still offer you something; a whispered secret, a taste of wild pleasure, wordless guidance.
-Their grins are infectious, even illuminating.
-Despite everything, we are grateful for their lethal presence.
+Tearing up a demon might briefly dispel it, but that was just one manifestation – they can endlessly return, and next time with less kindness.
+However, for all their mercilessness, know they can still offer you something; a whispered secret, a night of wild pleasure, wordless guidance.
+Their grins are infectious, illuminating.
+Despite everything, we are grateful for their presence.